Emc1518/Election_Analysis/README.md

 # Election_Analysis
 ## **Overview**
-After working with Tom and Seth on an audit of their elections..
-I have been asked by the commission to provide the following additional information
+After working with the Colorado Board of Elections on an audit of their elections they have I have been to provide the following additional information

 1. The voter turnout for each county
 2. The percentage of votes from each county out of the total count